-Bernie Sanders unveils Medicare for All proposal, says role of health care insurers would be reduced to 'nose jobs'
+Bernie Sanders unveils Medicare for All proposal, infers role of health care insurers would be reduced to 'nose jobs'

 The move reopens the debate over his call to eliminate private health insurance and highlights Democratic presidential candidates' disparate visions for the long-term future of health care.
 President Trump and Republicans have slammed the "Medicare for All" plan and say the costs are extraordinary.

 Four of Sanders' opponents in the race for the 2020 Democratic presidential nomination are co-sponsoring his universal health care plan in the Senate.
+They include New Jersey Sen. Cory Booker, California Sen. Kamala Harris, New York Sen. Kirsten Gillibrand and Massachusetts Sen. Elizabeth Warren.

 The plan, Sanders told CBS News' Ed O'Keefe, "guarantees, like every other major country on Earth, health care to every man, woman and child in this country."